• Call For Your Complimentary Consultation (845) 533-0265.

 Do I Have To Proactively Inform The State Office Of Professions Or State Licensing Board If I’m Arrested For Driving While Intoxicated Or Driving Under The Influence?
 Can Your Firm Help Me?

-In New York State, if you are a physician, nurse or other licensed professional, you may not be required to proactively inform the state Office of Professions or state licensing board if you are arrested for DUI or DWI.
+In New York State, physicians, nurses, and other licensed professionals don’t always have to report DUI or DWI arrests.
+However, they may need to inform the state Office of Professions or their licensing board if required by law.
 Whatever your situation, Inniss Firm PLLC is here to assist you.
 Our firm focuses on DWI defense and what we refer to as “Driving While . . .” defense, as a specialty.
 In fact, these “Driving While . . . “ cases make up 97% of all the matters we handle.

 Often, if your original DWI charge is reduced from a misdemeanor to a traffic infraction, there is no obligation to make a report or notification.
 The particular facts and circumstances of each case and the outcome of those cases is what dictates this obligation.
-Contact the Innis Firm, PLLC so that you can be guided and counseled in which way to pursue matters insofar as your state professional license is concerned.
+Contact the Innis Firm, PLLC for expert guidance on how to navigate the impact of your DWI arrest on your state professional license.

 For more information on DUI Law In New York, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (845) 533-0265 today.